This page contains FAQ that are generic to 100ms platform.

 Can we generate two application access tokens, one for QA and one for production, so that messages from QA don't flood the production environment?

-I’d like to use the endpoint of my backend service instead of the 100ms token endpoint for app token generation in the React sample app.
+I’d like to use the endpoint of my backend service instead of the 100ms token endpoint for auth token generation in the React sample app.
 How do I do that?